carlsmith/coffeeshop/docs/output.md

     peg "*foo*", "color-clock"

-If you pass a function as the second argument to `put`, instead of a string, then the jQuery object is passed to your function, which should return a jQuery object that will be appended.
+If you pass a function as the second argument to `put` or `peg`, instead of a string, then the jQuery object is passed to your function, which should return a jQuery object that will be appended.

     peg "*hello world*", (e) -> e.css color: "hotpink"